“I stand at the door and knock. If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.” Rev 3:20

 Warm Welcome Hub

-Please do think who you might be able to invite to come along and share in coffee/tea/soup and cake and chat.
+Thank you to everyone who has helped deliver the leaflets.
 Please do remember this project in your prayers and if you would like to be involved with helping on the rota or providing a cake, speak to Sue Watt.

 Help on Sundays